 SOS offers the community the opportunity to support a family by providing basic needs and gifts to families that have dealt with crisis.
 Families or individuals are eligible if they have worked with SOS consistently for the last three months and do not qualify for assistance from the Salvation Army.
 SOS generally has between 50-100 people/families for adoption within the six counties SOS serves: Chase, Coffey, Lyon, Greenwood, Morris and Osage.
 If you are interested in adopting a family/individual or wish to donate money for gifts this holiday season please contact us prior to December.

 Hope-A-Palooza is an annual fundraising event that includes dinner, drinks and exciting auction items.
-Our event for 2021 has been canceled.
+Save the date for March 25, 2022.
+More information to come.

 Kydzone Extreme is a summer day camp for Chase County students in Kindergarten through 12th-grade.

 Mulready’s Pub was the very first SOS Safe Bar!
 All Safe Bar staff have been educated and trained so they know what to do when they witness alarming behaviors in their establishment.
 The goal of Safe Bar Alliance is to collaborate with bars to keep their staff and customers safer from predatory behavior, sexual harassment and sexual assault.
 Find an SOS Safe Bar.